trainingHidden Dog Fence Training For Your Pet Stop® Dog Fence

 Once the Pet Stop® electronic dog fence is installed, the initial training session begins.
 All dogs learn their Hidden Underground Dog Fence Boundaries fastest using Pet Stop’s Unique “Gentle Steps Approach to Containment”.

-• You may have family member stand on the other side of the fence to act as a distraction (they can be rolling a ball, playing with a neighbor’s pet, or doing other distractions).
+• You may have a family member stand on the other side of the fence to act as a distraction (they can be rolling a ball, playing with a neighbor’s pet, or doing other distractions).

 Be sure to add additional distractions during practice, like other dogs, cars and children on bicycles, people walking when possible.
 On day three, add recalls away from fence while walking parallel to fence.
 Pull your dog to you and say, “Watch It” if they approach the flags.
 Remember to introduce distractions whenever possible.

 * Determine the condition/reaction of the dog as to determine whether a second approach is wise (no more than two impulses per session).
 Be sure to follow this same procedure at any escape route for your dog.
 Within 7-10 days you must be convinced that your dog knows his boundaries and will stay in the yard no matter the level of distraction.
-If you are the least bit unsure, call Mike at (404)536-6770.
+If you are the least bit unsure, call Adam or Mike at (404)536-6770.

 * If dog will not go to fence, distract dog with treat, family member, toy or ball…do not force or call him over fence.